Hays Youth Poet Laureate

 Past Facilitators

-Claude Delfina Cardona, San Antonio based poet, educator, and author of What Remains.
+Cloud Delfina Cardona is a San Antonio based poet, educator, and author of What Remains.

-Juania Sueños, Zacatecan poet, and cofounder of the Infrarrealista Review.
+Juania Sueños is a Zacatecan poet, and cofounder of the Infrarrealista Review.
 Her work has appeared in Sybil Journal, The Skinkbeat Review, Acentos Review, & Porter House Review.
 She is currently a fellow with the Texas After Violence, After Visions program.

-Jeffrey Charles Stanley, interdisciplinary artist based in New York City and Brownsville, Texas.
+Jeffrey Charles Stanley is a interdisciplinary artist based in New York City and Brownsville, Texas.
 His work combines video and objects to build stories and environments with feelings about ecology, and humanity.

 Thank you to past sponsors